 - If you have coronary artery disease, it is possible that you could experience chest pain during exercise or when a drug is given for the stress test.
 However, your heart will be monitored and if necessary, medication can be given for your chest pain.

 - If life threatening cardiac disease is suspected because of the test findings, your cardiologist may consider same-day cardiovascular intervention.

-- Nuclear medicine diagnostic procedures have been used for more than five decades, and there are no known long-term adverse effects from such low-dose exposure.
+- Doctors have been using nuclear medicine diagnostic procedures for more than six decades.
+There are no known long-term adverse effects from such low-dose exposure.